Everything You Want To Know About Nipple Piercings (& We Mean EVERYTHING)

 Thompson prefers titanium for those that want to save some dough because it’s hypoallergenic and rarely problematic.
 Obviously, gold (white, rose, or yellow) or platinum is great, too, if you want to splurge.

-You can also go for stainless steel, but Thompson notes that not all stainless steel is created equally: Cheap options (often imported from overseas) can be under $20, but they can have a good amount of nickel mixed in, which is a common culprit of allergic reactions.
-Stick to medical-grade or implant-grade stainless steel if you go that path.
+You can also go for stainless steel, but Thompson notes that not all stainless steel is created equal: Cheap options (often imported from overseas) can be under $20, but they can have a good amount of nickel mixed in, which is a common culprit of allergic reactions.
+Stick to medical grade or implant grade stainless steel if you go that path.

-A quality titanium or implant-grade stainless steel barbell with the piercing will run you about $50 or 60 bucks in most cities.
+A quality titanium or implant grade stainless steel barbell with the piercing will run you about $50 or 60 bucks in most cities — less in smaller towns, more in bigger cities.
 Solid gold can be upwards of several hundred with the piercing.
 And platinum?
 If you have to ask, you can't afford it.

-“There are far more women getting pierced than men, ever since Kendall [Jenner] got hers done here [at Body Electric].
-It’s been popular over the past few years, but nothing like after Kendall did it.
-But you gotta give some credit to Rihanna, too.
-She definitely contributed to it.
-It feels like I've pierced every nipple in Los Angeles — twice.”

-You can also go for stainless steel, but Thompson notes that not all stainless steel is created equally: Cheap options (often imported from overseas) can be under $20, but they can have a good amount of nickel mixed in, which is a common culprit of allergic reactions.
-Stick to medical-grade or implant-grade stainless steel if you go that path.

 Let’s talk about pain — how bad is it really?